2Kelvin/useState-react-hook/README.md

   setIsChecked(true);
   ```

 You can also initalize state variables using [objects](https://github.com/2Kelvin/useState-react-hook?tab=readme-ov-file#updating-objects-in-state) and [arrays](https://github.com/2Kelvin/useState-react-hook?tab=readme-ov-file#updating-arrays-in-state).
+Arrays & objects are mutable in JavaScript, but once you use them as state objects, you need to avoid mutating them directly to change state.
+Create a new copy or new array /object to change the state.
+Remember state should be immutable.

 `State is isolated and private (independent)` i.e. if you render the same component twice or more, each instance of the component carries with it it's own state; their states are not linked or shared at all.
 Changing one component's instance doesn't affect the other instances of the same component at all.

 ## Updating objects in state

+Objects are mutable.
 An object can be assigned to useState's state variable.
 However, `the setter function should update using a copy of the object or make a new object; it should NEVER mutate the original object stored in the state variable`.
 Treat the object assigned to state as **read-only**.

 Example of declaring and updating an object in state: